Software Fundamentals

 Note that you need a minimum grade of a 5.0 for the individual assignment to take part in the project and to pass the course.

-The project will have a deadline in the halfwary during week 10, and at the end of week 6 and week 9 we will ask you to fill in a buddycheck questionnaire evaluating your team's performance in the project.
+The project will have a deadline in the halfway during week 10, and at the end of week 9 we will ask you to fill in a buddycheck questionnaire evaluating your team's performance in the project.
 These are mandatory.

 During the project you are expected to work together with your group during the labs.
 Once a week, during the labs you will have a meeting with a TA assigned to your group to discuss your progress.